cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 A virtual SecurityGroup.

-Google Cloud Platform has no entity equivalent to a Security Group on AWS or OpenStack, so as a convenience Cloudify includes a virtual one.
+Google Cloud Platform has no entity equivalent to a Security Group on AWS or OpenStack so, as a convenience, Cloudify includes a virtual one.
 It is implemented behind the scenes using a specially constructed tag and a number of FirewallRules.